Bobbik1/ESPhome-irrigation/README.md

 2 relays for valves, one for water pump (switch off is delayed, lets the pump rebuild pressure).
 One relay is spare so far.
-~~PCB has 5V voltage regulator (Vin up to 35V) build under NodeMcu board~~,
+~~PCB has 5V voltage regulator (Vin up to 35V) build under NodeMcu board~~, It produced lot heat, so now I use 5V 1.5A power supply for ESP and relays, And separate 24V supply switched together with water pump.

  and relays are controlled via transistors.
 It has possibility to control it through switches connected to gpio.
 Maybe I 'll add radio control with